Georgelingzj/personal-page/README.md

 -------------------------
 I am from [Hangzhou](https://en.wikipedia.org/wiki/Hangzhou), a beautiful city in the southeast coast of China.

-I have been a member of the school basketball team from primary school to university.
+I have been a member of the school basketball team Since I was 10.
 The spirit of [Kobe](https://en.wikipedia.org/wiki/Kobe_Bryant) makes me a brave and iron man.
 I enjoy doing workout regularly.

-I love travelling a lot, I have went to 10 different countries with my family before covid-19.

 ### Note
 ---------------------------